Data Privacy,Protection and Compliance from Silverpop Amplify

 OCTOBER 5, 2010

 I've been in Europe the last ten days (coming home today) and it's easy to see how European cultures differ from that of America, especially when it comes to privacy.
-Perhaps it might surprise you, given all the privacy debacles that Facebook has suffered, that Facebook is much more popular than Twitter in many European countries, but it shouldn't.
-Image via Wikipedia.
-Time will tell.
+Tags: Social Media Marketing facebook google privacy socialmedia socialnetwork twitter Image via Wikipedia.

 Join our Live Panel on May 3rd: Facebook Marketing - How to Grow, Engage & Convert Fans

 Rob Shavell - as co-founder of Abine , an online privacy company, Rob brings a unique perspective in the successful merging of social media marketing and privacy protection.
 Calling all Boston area social media marketing enthusiasts!
 Join a panel of experts and a room full of peers from 6-9pm on Thursday, May 3rd for a night of learning, networking and libations at Umbria Prime restaurant.
 Space is limited due to room capacity so register now.
 This is a free event.

 These Days in Privacy – How new developments in privacy may affect online marketing

 by Josh Aberant These are exciting times in privacy.
 The end of 2010 is proving to be a formative time for new privacy protections.
 We’ve seen three major new privacy proposals within the last month.
 Privacy is moving fast.

 FTC & its Do Not Track List: Themes and Terminology

 Modern B2B Marketing

 by Josh Aberant In this privacy blog series , we’ve been reviewing the trends and changes happening in US privacy within online marketing and business.
 Released just over a month ago, this report is one of many indicators making clear that online privacy is changing in the US.